renatabg2205/School_District_Analysis/README.md

 ### |||||||||||Using bulleted lists and images of DataFrames as support, address the following questions|||||||||||

 - How is the district summary affected?
+After replacing the 9th graders scores for Thomas High School, the new results are slightly lower.

 ![District Summary including 9th graders' scores](./analysis/district_summary_1.PNG)